 There are several things you need to keep in mind if you want to lose weight with intermittent fasting:

-- Calories.
-Calories still count.
-Try to eat normally during the non-fasting periods, not so much that you compensate for the calories you missed when fasting.
+- Calories: Try to eat normally during the non-fasting periods, not so much that you compensate for the calories you missed when fasting.

-- Patience.
-It can take your body some time to adapt to an intermittent fasting protocol.
-Try to be consistent with your meal schedule, and it’ll get easier.
+- Patience: It can take your body some time to adapt to an intermittent fasting protocol.
+Being consistent with your meal schedule may help.

-Most of the popular intermittent fasting protocols also recommend exercise, such as strength training.
-This is very important if you want to burn mostly body fat while maintaining your muscle mass.
+Most intermittent fasting protocols also recommend exercise, such as strength training.
+This can help you burn body fat while maintaining muscle mass.

 In the beginning, calorie counting is generally not required with intermittent fasting.
-However, if your weight loss stalls, calorie counting can be a useful tool.
+However, if your weight loss stalls, calorie counting can be useful for some people.

-With intermittent fasting, you still need to eat healthy and maintain a calorie deficit if you want to lose weight.
-Being consistent is crucial, and exercise is important.
+With intermittent fasting, you still need to eat healthy and maintain a calorie deficit to lose weight.

-Its related weight loss is primarily caused by a reduction in calorie intake, but some of its beneficial effects on hormones may also come into play.
+Fasting can result in weight loss primarily due to a reduction in calorie intake, but some beneficial effects on hormones may also come into play.

 It’s best to talk with a doctor before making drastic changes to your eating habits, especially if you have an underlying health condition.